-The controlled flow from these drainage areas will be 18.0 L/s for the 5-year event and 23.9 L/s for the 100-year event.
-These flows will be directed to the buildings storm service.
+The controlled flow from these drainage areas will be 14.2 L/s for the 5-year event and 18.7 L/s for the 100-year event.
+These flows will be directed to the buildings storm service that drains to the storm sewer in Churchill Avenue.